 Is direct mail dying?
 The simple answer is NO. The only thing that has changed about direct mail is the way people respond to it.
-People now go online as soon as a marketing piece catches their attention.
+Over 90% of people now visit a website after receiving a direct mail piece that catches their attention.
 However, according to Google® Analytics, 96% of people will leave a website without taking any action.

 That’s when the power of digital marketing kicks in by getting prospects BACK to that website…and it really works.

-Once the mail is delivered to the Post Office, it’s tracked through their system until delivered to the home.
-You see a report of the % of the mailing that was delivered by day, so you don’t have to guess and hope.
+Once the mail is delivered to the Post Office, it’s tracked through their Intelligent Mail Barcode system until delivered to the home.
+With DirectConnect, you’ll see a report of the % of your mailing that was delivered by day, and to whom, so you don’t have to guess and hope.